Klnder/BE-NC-News/README.md

 ## What is it ?

-We will be building an API for the purpose of accessing application data programmatically.
+This API have been build for the purpose of accessing application data programmatically.
+This API have been build to supplies informations from the DataBase to the front end.

+The database use is in PSQL.

+This API is available at: [News API](https://nc-api-project.onrender.com/api)

 ## Getting Setup